Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

     systemctl start|restart <service_name>

-10. Perform the S3 sanity test by running the following.
+10. Perform the S3 sanity test by running the following command.

 - **sh /opt/seagate/cortx/s3/scripts/s3-sanity-test.sh**

 11. Refer to `Onboarding into CORTX <Preboarding_and_Onboarding.rst>`_ to execute the preboarding and onboarding process.